 Overloading your backpacking hammock can significantly reduce the product’s lifespan.
 Be sure to take note of its maximum weight capacity before inviting someone back for hammock snuggles.
 Make sure you use a two person hammock or a four person hammock for that! #hammockorgy

-If you want a strong, long lasting camping hammock, make sure it consists of high quality materials.
-A surprise fall is the last thing you want when you’re sleeping, especially if you’ve suspended your camping hammock high off the ground.
+The best hammock isn’t always the most expensive, but if you want a strong, long lasting camping hammock, make sure it consists of high-quality materials.
+A surprise fall is the last thing you want when you’re sleeping, especially if you’ve suspended your camping hammock high off the ground (like these people!).

 How to Camp with a Hammock

 Hammock camping is easy!
 That’s why it’s so much fun.
 You can set up your camping hammock quickly and easily and if you have the right gear for the job you will spend the night bug-free, rain-free and suspended above the ground in perfect bliss.